War of the Five Kings

 Both Stannis Baratheon and Roose Bolton attempt to carve out new power bases in the vacuum left by the downfall of House Stark.
 For his part in helping orchestrating the Red Wedding, Roose is appointed Warden of the North by King Tommen before Tywin Lannister’s death.
 To cement his position, Roose's bastard son Ramsay Snow is legitimized and betrothed to an imposter forced to pose as Arya Stark.
 Four thousand men of House Frey march north with him, while three of Lord Walder Frey's descendants travel to White Harbor to gain the support of House Manderly.

-Meanwhile, Stannis Baratheon has set sail from Dragonstone after being informed by his new Hand of the King, Davos Seaworth, of a plea from the Night's Watch.
+Meanwhile, Stannis Baratheon has set sail from Dragonstone after being informed by his new Hand of the King, Lord Davos Seaworth, of a plea from the Night's Watch.
 Davos convinces his king to concentrate on his duties, rather than his rights, causing Stannis to take his meager forces north by ship and arrive at Castle Black just as the wildling army of Mance Rayder, the King-beyond-the-Wall, attacks Castle Black.

 Following Aeron Greyjoy's call for a kingsmoot, both Victarion and Asha Greyjoy have abandoned their northern conquests, leaving only a token force.
 After Euron is elected King, Asha flees back north, where she finds herself facing Stannis Baratheon.